Skip to main content

 Model Scope & Assumptions

-• Constant lunar gravity
+• Central lunar gravity model

-• Discrete-time integration
+• Discrete-time numerical integration

 A detailed mathematical formulation is provided in the Mathematics section.